nicopaulb/blog/_posts/fr-FR/2025-01-30-garmin_delijn.md

 ![Interface](interface.png){: w="200"}
 _Interface_

 > The code is available on Github here : [https://github.com/nicopaulb/Garmin-DeLijn-Bus-Tracker](https://github.com/nicopaulb/Garmin-DeLijn-Bus-Tracker).
 {: .prompt-tip }

 ## Garmin Connect IQ Store

-Publishing the application was quite straightforward if you compare it to a lot of other stores and platforms.
+Publishing the application was quite straightforward if you compare it to a lot of others stores and platforms.
 Simply create an account, upload the application, update the store details and you're done.

 > The Garmin application is available on the Connect IQ Store here : [https://apps.garmin.com/fr-FR/apps/1d2b5826-ae2e-4bb9-a6e7-76e3e6b1ef5a
 ](https://apps.garmin.com/fr-FR/apps/1d2b5826-ae2e-4bb9-a6e7-76e3e6b1ef5a).
 {: .prompt-tip }